nagyistge/fhirbase-demo-app/src/views/tutor.md

 * `index_all_resources()`
 * `drop_all_resource_indexes()`

-Indexes are not for free - they eat space and slow inserts and updates.
+Indexes are not free - they eat space and slow inserts and updates.
 That is why indexes are optional and completely under you control in FHIRbase.

-Before indexing experiments, please keep in mind, that searching time boost can be observable only on thousands of entries.
+Before indexing experiments, please keep in mind that searching time boost can be observable only on thousands of entries.
 If you have enough patience, you can go back to **Transaction** block and try to generate those thousands of patients.
-After that you'll see the difference sharp and clear.
+After that, you'll see the difference sharp and clear.

 If you don't have that much patience - you'll get indexing functions understanding and practice anyway.

-So, let's go.
+Well, let's go.
 First, drop all existing indexes for `Patient` resource with `drop_resource_indexes`:

 ```sql
 SELECT fhir.drop_resource_indexes('Patient');
 ```

-Check, if `Patient` names index exists.
-Next request should return empty
+Check if `Patient` names index exists.
+Next query should return empty
 result:

 ```sql